alibabaih/angular-laravel-authorization/readme.md

-## Token-Based Authentication for AngularJS and Laravel Tutorial
+## Token-Based Authentication for AngularJS and Laravel

 ### Installation